gastigk/agentic-ai-bootcamp/MCP_INTEGRATION_GUIDE.md

-# 🔧 MCP (Model Context Protocol) Integration Guide
+# MCP (Model Context Protocol) Integration Guide

 ## Overview

-This document explains the **Model Context Protocol (MCP)** integration for Google Drive access in the Agentic AI Planner.
+This document explains the **Model Context Protocol (MCP)** integration for Google Drive access in the Agentic AI Bootcamp.

 ### What is MCP?

 **Model Context Protocol (MCP)** is a standard protocol for connecting AI models with external tools and resources.
 It enables:
-- ✅ Dynamic tool discovery from external servers
+- Dynamic tool discovery from external servers
-- ✅ Secure, standardized communication with external services
+- Secure, standardized communication with external services
-- ✅ Stateless operations (no persistent connections required)
+- Stateless operations (no persistent connections required)
-- ✅ Composable, reusable tool interfaces
+- Composable, reusable tool interfaces

 ## Architecture